tdilauro/Simplified-wiki/Elasticsearch.md

 ### Multi-match: Title plus some other field

-One advanced searching technique sometimes used by library patrons is to combine terms from the title with words from one of the other fields.
+One advanced searching technique sometimes used by library patrons is to combine terms from the title with terms from another fields.
 Some examples:

 * Title plus author: `punishment dostoyevsky`
 * Title plus subtitle: `open wide a radical`